 TBEX is a big travel blogging conference, which is hosted every year in a different location.
 When I saw the 2017 European edition was going to be held so close to home, I couldn’t help but buy a ticket!
 I’m very glad I did, as it was an incredible learning experience, where I also met loads of other cool travel bloggers and interesting brands to potentially work with.
 There are various sessions held throughout the two days of conferences, with some of the biggest travel bloggers and experts in the field as speakers.
 While these are extremely interesting and there is lots to learn, the social events are what I enjoyed the most, and have convinced me to attend another future TBEX.

 The event was held in the town of Killarney.
 This part of Ireland is especially known for the Kerry Road Ring and the Killarney National Park.
 The Killarney National Park was the first national park of Ireland and is now a place of high ecological value because of the quality and diversity of its habitats.
 The Ring of Kerry is a circular tourist route that goes around all the most scenic spots of the area, including Killarney and the National Park.
 On the first afternoon we escaped part of the conference to explore the Killarney National Park, we might have missed some networking but it was well worth it!
 It took us around an hour and a half to walk from the conference centre in Killarney to Torc Waterfall.
 Most of the walk was beautiful and scenic, as it went through the park.
 What we weren’t expecting were the strong winds coming from the lake.
 There was so much spray coming from the lake at one point that we thought it had started raining!
 By the time we reached the waterfall we were a bit damp and tired, but the view was worth it.
 We were so exhausted and cold after the walk to the waterfall (we’re not in great shape, I know!) that we hitched a ride back to Killarney with a lovely American couple.
+If you’re looking for more information about Killarney, check out this guide to the best things to do in Killarney.

 How to get to Killarney